AlexxNica/cv2io/README.md

 For more details, see http://localhost:8080/about and http://localhost:8080/documentation on localhost or http://cv2.me.

 ## How To Contribute
 Please use **pull requests** if you want to contribute to this code and, if you can help it, **don't wrap your code** after a certain character limit.
 Just write the full line and preferably use an editor that uses automatic word wrap.
-Below you'll find some ToDos - contact me via Hangouts if you want to contribute more, don't know where to start, or have suggestions to improve the existing code.
+Below you'll find some To Dos - contact me via Hangouts if you want to contribute more, don't know where to start, or have suggestions to improve the existing code.

-It is advisable to join the W3C Community Group if you want to contribute to this code: https://www.w3.org/community/cv2/
+If you want to contribute to this code, you have to be a member of the W3C Community Group: https://www.w3.org/community/cv2/

-## Next ToDos
+## Next To Dos
-The ToDos are sorted by *easy*, *medium*, *hard* categories.
-Check the documentation for future ToDos.
+The To Dos are sorted by *easy*, *medium*, *hard* categories.
 Proper Go packages will be introduced once the code works seamlessly - for now, it will stay as is for easy Go running.
 Proper GitHub issues will be introduced once the existing core code issues have been improved.

 - [1] *easy:* import data from LinkedIn, other networks
 - [2] *easy:* prettier forms